-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: July 2020

-Neon Abyss feels a lot closer to one of the classic roguelike games with its run-and-gun shooter mechanics.
-However, this game has much more of a modern-day look and feel to it, as the colourful 2D graphics give this side-scrolling adventure an almost futuristic vibe.
+Neon Abyss feels a lot closer to a classic roguelike game with its run-and-gun shooter mechanics.
+However, this game has much more of a modern-day look and feel to it, as the colorful 2D graphics give this side-scrolling adventure an almost futuristic vibe.
 Neon Abyss takes players on a journey through a series of procedurally-generated dungeon rooms as they try to make their way into the Abyss and hunt down the powerful New Gods.
-There’s a huge variety of perks and weapons to explore as well as a massive amount of further unlockable content to discover as players progress deeper into the game with each run.
+There’s a huge variety of perks and weapons to explore as well as a massive amount of unlockable content to discover as players progress deeper into the game with each run.

 #5 Gunfire Reborn